This article was last updated on July 7, 2020.

 Scientists are just now beginning to recognize the importance of the trillions of good and bad microorganisms that dwell inside us, and their relationship to human health and disease.

 Collectively, these microorganisms are called the gut microbiota, or gut microbiome.
 Some researchers are calling it the new frontier of medicine.

 “Bacteria in the gut is important to your overall health; we know that.
-Yet, it’s complex, and much of it isn’t understood,” says Dr. Tim Gutshall, vice president and chief medical officer at Wellmark Blue Cross and Blue Shield.
+Yet, it’s complex, and much of it isn’t understood,” says Dr. Tim Gutshall, senior medical director at Wellmark Blue Cross and Blue Shield.

 “Bacteria line your entire digestive system, mostly in the intestines and colon.
 We know they play a key role in breaking down nutrients, preventing infections and producing certain vitamins,” says Gutshall.
 “But there’s more.
 Preliminary research suggests gut bacteria may help prevent or treat some diseases.
 They may be involved in the development of colorectal cancer, obesity and diabetes.”

 Probiotics are live bacteria and yeasts External Site that are often called “good” bacteria, because they help keep your digestive system healthy.
 You can find them in supplements and some probiotic foods, like yogurt.
 When you lose "good" bacteria in your body, for example, after you take antibiotics, probiotics could help balance your "good" and "bad" bacteria to keep your body working the way it should.